q42jaap/docs-v2/content/influxdb/v2.1/api-guide/iot-starter.md

 {{% /code-tabs %}}
 {{% code-tab-content %}}

-The example below does the following:
+The example below creates an authorization with the Javascript client library in four steps:

+1. Instantiates the `InfluxDB` client as `influxdb`
+2. Instantiates the Authorizations client with the `influxdb` configuration
-- instantiates the InfluxDB client, AuthorizationsAPI client, and BucketsAPI client
+3. Instantiates the and Buckets client with the `influxdb` configuration
-- calls the BucketsAPI `getBuckets` function and returns the bucket ID
+4. Calls the BucketsAPI `getBuckets` function to get the bucket ID for `INFLUX_BUCKET`
-- calls the AuthorizationsAPI `postAuthorization` function and returns the new authorization
+5. Calls the AuthorizationsAPI `postAuthorization` function with a new authorization and returns the result from InfluxDB.

 ```js
 import { InfluxDB } from '@influxdata/influxdb-client'